 There is sizeable uncertainty and contradiction in the medical research regarding conditions which involve huge gastric folds.
 Some researchers consider giant hypertrophic gastritis and Menetrier disease are variants of the same disorder or varied sections of one disease spectrum.

 The symptoms vary from individual to individual.
+Some people do not show any symptoms at all.

 In extreme cases, there will be low levels of the protein albumin which causes accumulation of fluid in the abdomen.
 Gastrointestinal bleeding has been reported in some cases too.